sandeshShahapur/quizApp/README.md

-# Monolith Quiz Application
+# Quiz Application

-This project is a monolith quiz application that implements a RESTful API with CRUD operations for questions and quizzes.
+Backend implementation of a Quiz Application through the use of RESTful API with CRUD operations for questions and quizzes.
 It's built using Spring Boot, following the MVC architecture, and managed with Maven.
 You can use Postman to test the API.

 ## Local Hosting Instructions